 Do you need to do a site visit before photographing our wedding?

 What happens after booking?

 I love it when people keep in touch – I love knowing when people have found their dress etc!
-Some clients like following me on facebook – quite handy for seeing other weddings and stealing some ideas!
+Some clients like following me on facebook or instagram – quite handy for seeing other weddings and stealing some ideas!
 1-3 months before the big day I’ll touch base again and send you a link to a details form (along with a balance invoice – sorry!) to get more of the nitty gritty details (timings, locations, group shot list etc).
-We can talk it over by phone if you’d like, or you’re welcome to come over again and chat it through – whatever suits you best.
+We can talk it over by phone if you’d like, or you’re welcome to come over and chat it through – whatever suits you best.